Edward Olivares Player Props: Royals vs. Guardians

-On Friday, Edward Olivares (hitting .194 in his past 10 games) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
-First pitch is at 7:10 PM ET.
+On Saturday, Edward Olivares (.242 on-base percentage in past 10 games, 54 points below season-long percentage) and the Kansas City Royals play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Guardians.
+He had a hitless performance in his previous game (0-for-3) against the Guardians.

 Edward Olivares Game Info & Props vs. the Guardians